Cumberland Township near Gettysburg in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1863.

 Location.
-39° 48.453′ N, 77° 14.145′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
-Marker is on Hancock Avenue, on the left when traveling north.
+39° 48.453′ N, 77° 14.145′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
+It is on Hancock Avenue, on the left when traveling north.
 Located in near the Pennsylvania Memorial on Cemetery Ridge in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.